-You may be eligible to end your membership during a Special Enrollment Period. if any of the following situations apply to you.
+You may be eligible to end your membership during a Special Enrollment Period if any of the following situations apply to you.
 These are just examples; for the full list you can contact our plan, call Medicare, or visit the Medicare website (www.medicare.gov):

-- Usually, when you have moved. - If you have Medicaid. - If you are eligible for "Extra Help" with paying for your Medicare prescriptions. - If we violate our contract with you. - If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital. - If you enroll in the Program of All-Inclusive Care for the Elderly (PACE).
+- Usually, when you have moved.

+- If you have Medicaid.

+- If we violate our contract with you.

+- If you get care in an institution, such as a nursing home or long-term care (LTC) hospital.

+- If you enroll in the Program of All-Inclusive Care for the Elderly (PACE).